robflop/megumin.love/docs/Configuration.md

 - adminToken setting configures the password that is used to both log into the admin webpanel and the token required to authenticate for access to admin API routes
 - sessionSecret is used in securing login sessions for the admin webpanel, be sure to use a lengthy and strong value for this

-// TOOD: Describe new settings, including setting the real-ip header for proxying & cloudflare
+// TOOD: Describe new settings, including setting the real-ip header for proxying & cloudflare, adjust sslproxy etc